The New Superfood

 Invest in your health and in the health of the environment.
 Awareness of the benefits to consuming seaweed is a huge step in the right direction.
 If you are looking for a real “superfood” in terms of nutritional benefits as well as conscious environmental sustainability, seaweed is the way to go!

-Seaweed is one of the most primitive life forms and has been consumed and utilized by humans for many centuries.
+Seaweed is one of the most primitive life forms, consumed and utilized by humans for many centuries.